firefox-devtools/ux/README.md

 # Contributing to Firefox DevTools UX

-Welcome!
-Thank you for your interest in contributing to DevTools UX!
+Welcome, and thank you for your interest in contributing to DevTools UX!
 Our team only recently started working with design contributors, so things may be a bit disorganized initially.
-I’m happy to hear any feedback or ideas on improving the onboarding process.
-This doc will soon be replaced by a better-looking page on [github](https://github.com/devtools-html/). - [Victoria](mailto:victoria@mozilla.com)
+I’m happy to hear any feedback or ideas on improving the onboarding process. - [Victoria](mailto:victoria@mozilla.com)

 **First Steps**